AguaClara/HFFVFDC/Manual.md

 As the HFFV scales up hole diameter size increases.
 These sizes were determined by testing how much flow would come out of an orifice and capping the maximum number of holes exposed to the tee at 75 holes.
 This maximum number of holes was chosen because having too many holes would make fabrication difficult and risks not having enough space in the tee to fit every hole.
 The flow orifice equation shown below was used.

 $$ Q=\pi*A*\sqrt{2gh}=\frac{\pi_{vc} d^2\pi\sqrt{2gh}}{4}$$
+Where pi underscore vc is the vena contract coefficient (typically .62), Q is the target flow rate which is 1/10th the plant's flow rate, A is the slider hole area that is being considered and h was the amount of head available.
 $$ Q_{1/4in} = 0.08696 liter / second$$
 This means that out of one orifice approximately .09 L/s can flow from a 1/4" orifice.
 Dividing the ranges of plant flow rates in the 2 inch HFFV system gives the following:
 $$ Number Holes_{Max}=\frac{6L/s}{Q_{1/4in}}=69$$